Make the BEST Chocolate Chip Cookie Bars in a 9x13 pan with this easy bar cookie recipe. This delicious dessert is soft, chewy and chocolaty!

 I've baked with both metal and glass pans, and I think the metal pans work much better.
 But, you can bake the cookies at 325 degrees in a glass pan.
 The sides tend to cook faster than the center, so the lower temperature works better.

-To keep them soft, store the cookies in a covered container.
+To keep them soft, store the bars in an airtight container.
 You can put a slice of sandwich bread in there, and it will help absorb moisture to keep the bars soft longer.
 Trust me!

 For longer storage, wrap the bars in freezer safe paper in a zip top storage bag.
 They freeze and thaw very well.